documentation-as-code/ci-cd-for-documentation/slides/README.md

 Because:

-- Documentation is next to the code
+- Documentation next to the code
 - Lightning fast to browse
 - Easier to contribute to / keep up-to-date
 - Engineer documentation